knative/docs/docs/eventing/sink/kafka-sink.md

 ## Kafka Sink

-A Kafka Sink object looks like this:
+A `KafkaSink` object looks like this:

 ```yaml
 apiVersion: eventing.knative.dev/v1alpha1